mrdoob/three.js/threejs/lessons/threejs-textures.md

 {{{example url="../threejs-textured-cube-wait-for-all-textures.html" }}}

-## <a name="cors"></a> Loading textures from other origins.
+## <a name="cors"></a> Loading textures from other origins

 To use images from other servers those servers need to send the correct headers.
-If they don't you can not use the images in three.js and will get an error.
+If they don't you cannot use the images in three.js and will get an error.
 If you run the server providing the images make sure it [sends the correct headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 If you don't control the server hosting the images and it does not send the permission headers then you can't use the images from that server.

 For example [imgur](https://imgur.com), [flickr](https://flickr.com), and